Tennessee AmeriCorps Programs

 Bridge Builders ® Expansion- BRIDGES USA, Inc.: Memphis

-BRIDGES' mission is to build a community of leaders to advance racial, economic, educational and environmental justice.
-Bridge Builders ® Expansion addresses key needs facing Memphis area youth in grades 6-12 through experiential learning and the facilitation of our Bridge Builders ® curriculum that targets low academic performance and graduation rate, low rate of cultural competency and low rate of opportunity for meaningful civic engagement.
+BRIDGES' mission is to unite and inspire diverse youth to become confident and courageous leaders committed to community transformation.
+Bridge Builders Expansion addresses key needs facing Memphis area youth in grades 6-12 through experiential learning and the facilitation of our Bridge Builders curriculum that targets low academic performance and graduation rates, low rates of cultural competency, and low rates of opportunity for meaningful civic engagement.

 Contact: Dana Wilson Email: email@example.com